 Week 14______________________

 Kind of went a little crazy last night, but I passed my Qualifying Exam so it was well earned!
-This was the perfect hangover dish to make on a cloudy Sunday morning.
+This was the perfect hangover dish to make on a rainy Sunday morning.

-Warm sourdough bread dipped in gooey-jammy yolk mixed in some spiced tomatoes...nothing in there was bad.
+Warm sourdough bread dipped in a gooey-jammy yolk mixed in some spiced tomatoes...what a lovely way to start the day

-Also, have you seen the prices of eggs lately?
-At this point I'm committed to finishing this project but fingers crossed eggs aren't on the menu!
+Side note, have you seen the prices of eggs lately?!
+I mean at this point I'm committed to finishing this project but fingers crossed eggs aren't on the menu!

 Week 15______________________